AY-T/cv/coding-samples/node-api/demo-api/README.md

-# Devoca Demo REST API assignment
+# ANONYMOUS CORPORATION Demo REST API assignment

 This is a practice assignment that implements a simple REST API.